opendatasoft/codelibrary/content/components/switch-toggle/5/index.md

 ---
-title: "Active/unactive style"
+title: "Active/inactive style"
+date: 2022-01-25
 ---

-Toggle button to highlight an active or unactive state.
+Toggle button to highlight an active or inactive state.